Five-day multi-town MTB event kicks off in Rotorua

 A 10.2km prologue race starts at the Te Putake O Tawa Carpark on Tarawera Rd from 11.30am today before Stage One on Thursday sees riders tackle a 44.8km course around the Whakarewarewa Forest.

-Stage Two moves to Taupō's Owen Delany Park on Friday for a 62.1km race long the trails of the Waikato River, pass Huka Falls before crossing into the the Craters MTB park.
+Stage Two moves to Taupō's Owen Delany Park on Friday for a 62.1km race along the trails of the Waikato River, pass Huka Falls before crossing into the the Craters MTB park.

 The race will cover 35km of Tokoroa’s Cougar Park on Saturday before the final stage back in Rotorua on Sunday where riders start at Te Puia and finish at the Government Gardens.